Sash Window Replacement, Renovation and Upgrade FAQs

 Please see the Energlaze website here: https://www.energlaze.co.uk/

-Not necessarily.
+Not necessarily however it will reduce it significantly.
 Several factors cause condensation, and while double glazing will help, it may not eliminate it entirely.
 The ambient moisture levels in the property and outside temperature extremes are governing factors here.
 When possible, rooms should be well ventilated to allow air circulation.

 Yes, although it depends on the dimensions of the existing sashes, primarily the astragals on multi-pane windows.
-The process is also quite destructive to the existing timbers and, the overall finish is not as neat as new sashes.
+The process can be quite destructive to the existing timbers and, the overall finish is usually not as neat as with new sashes.

 Toughened, also known as safety glass, has been heat-treated in a furnace to give it extra strength against impact.
 If any portion of a pane of glass is below 800mm from floor level, toughened glass is a requirement.